Medi58/EmbeddedHandsOnProjects/PWM/README.md

 **Circuit**

-Connect the anode of your LED to digital output pin 9 on your board through a 330-ohm resistor.
+Connect the anode of your LED to digital output PE9 on your board through a 330-ohm resistor.
 Connect the cathode (the shorter, negative leg) directly to ground.

+Connect 2 push button to PB0 and PB1.